siriusastrebe/jsynchronous/README.md

 });
 ```

 The jsynchronous.send = (websocket, data) => {} function is automatically called by jsynchronous every time data needs to be sent to the client.
-It's up to you to write the code for transmitting the data to the client.
+In this example, it calls .emit(), a method of a socket.io websocket.

 Calling jsynchrounous() creates and returns a synchronized variable.
 In this example, `$matrix`.
 Calling `$matrix.$ync(websocket)` will make the synchronized variable visible to that websocket.